 Wheat gluten, or Fu/Ofu (麩・お麩), is an alternative to soybean-based foods such as tofu.
 It has a long history as a meat substitute in Asian, vegetarian, Shojin Ryori (Japanese Buddhist temple food), Kaiseki Ryori, and macrobiotic cuisines, as it’s also high in protein.
 It’s also used in Wagashi Japanese confectionery.

 What Is Fu

 It’s also an ingredient in Japanese desserts.
-Fu manju (麩饅頭) is manju made with nama-fu and has a sticky and chewy texture compared to manju made of wheat flour.
+Fu manju (麩饅頭) is manju made with nama-fu with red bean paste inside.
+It has a sticky and chewy texture compared to manju made of wheat flour.

 What Does It Taste

 The taste is neutral.
 As it’s spongy and chewy, it soaks up broths and flavors well.

 There are different kinds of fu.
 Shapes include flowers, leaves, circles, donuts, squares, and tubes.
 There are over 100 regional styles of fu, cooked and eaten in the local cuisine.

 - Nama-fu (生麩): made by adding mochiko to the gluten and steaming or boiling.
 It may be seasoned with mugwort, chestnut, ume plum, and sesame for color and texture.